All Episodes

 He doesn't play for safety, which is why he is now unsafe.

-Have a lot of respect for him, but he's what, about two years late with his conclusion?
+I have a lot of respect for him, but he's, what, about two years late with this conclusion?

-Jesse uh Jacks, Al Sharpton and Maxine Waters have stumped for Mr. Lamont.
+Jesse Jacks, Al Sharpton and Maxine Waters have stumped for Mr. Lamont.

 As I say, we've been here before.

-Ned Lamont is Carl Rove's dream come true.
+Ned Lamont is Karl Rove's dream come true.

-Martin Perrott, who was, by the way, one of Al Gore's number one staunch supporters, backers, financiers, contributors, advisors, planet, good buddies.
+Martin Peretz, who was, by the way, one of Al Gore's number one staunch supporters, backers, financiers, contributors, advisors, plenty of good buddies.

 Lisa, glad you waited.